 In technical terms, the encryption key of a group call (be it voice or video) changes every time a member joins or leaves the conversation.
 This ensures that the member who left will not be able to secretly access to the call again.

 Besides updates for Android, WhatsApp is offering new essences for its desktop version too.
 The latest WhatsApp Web update can be used after clearing the cache of your browser for the app.

-Don’t worry if you haven’t received any or some of the new features yet, as WhatsApp hasn’t started official rollouts, rather developments and tests are still ongoing.
-But now that you have a taste of what is to come in the recent future, share your views in comments below on these features.
+Don’t worry if you haven’t received any or some of the new features yet, as WhatsApp hasn’t started official rollouts; rather, developments and tests are still ongoing.
+But now that you have a taste of what is to come in the recent future, share your views in the comments below on these features.
 Keep following us for more of the latest tech updates.